Dwijad/Dockerize-Kafka-Connect/README.md

  -  For rebuilding Docker image, install docker with buildx plugin as described [here](https://docs.docker.com/engine/install/ubuntu/).

 ### Usage
-You can run the docker image if the kafka broker you want make use of is running on PLAINTEXT, or SASL_PLAINTEXT using the use cases - I and use case - IV
+You can run the docker image if the kafka broker you want to make use of is running on PLAINTEXT or SASL_PLAINTEXT mode as described below(Use case - I and Use case - IV)

 #### Use case - I
 Run Kafka connect worker with Kafka broker listener configured in PLAINTEXT mode.
 The schema registry is running in either secured or non-secured mode.